The Ultimate Way to Stop Thinking About Someone You Care About

 Which, of course, is pretty dumb when you know what’s at stake.

 Think about it: Life is short.
 What’s more important: Avoiding negative feelings in life, or achieving the results you want in life?
+Sometimes, breaking up with someone is necessary to move forward and achieve personal growth, or achieving the results you want in life?

 “At some point you will have to move on… why prolong the inevitable?”